List of Left Behind characters: Judd Thompson Jr.

 Judd Thompson, Jr is a fictional character and one of the four main protagonists in the Left Behind: The Kids series of novels by Tim LaHaye and Jerry B. Jenkins.
-He, along with, Vicki, Lionel, and Ryan, were the first original members of The Young Tribulation Force.
+He, along with, Vicki, Lionel, and Ryan, are the first original members of The Young Tribulation Force.

-Judd was born to a Christian family that always had faith towards Christ.
-His name originally came from his father, and he has hated it ever since.
-On the night on the rapture, Judd decided that he was going to run away.
-He had stolen money from his father's credit card and lied to both of his parents, telling them that he was going to the library to study for his schoolwork.
-Instead, Judd went to the O'Hare airport and boarded a plane that was heading to London, England.
+Judd is born to a Christian family.
+His name comes from his father, which he has hated ever since.
+On the night on the rapture, Judd decides to run away.
+He steals money from his father's credit card and lies to both of his parents, telling them that he is going to the library to study.
+Instead, Judd goes to O'Hare Airport and boards a plane heading to London.

-After hearing about the strange disappearances of his fellow passengers, Judd realized that what he had been told in his church before was true.
-Jesus had come back and he had been left behind.
-Afterwards, Judd got off his plane and met up with Bruce Barnes.
-Bruce was a pastor, believer, and the only member of the staff that had been left behind.
-He initially met other Left Behind protagonists Vicki Byrne, Lionel Washington, and Ryan Daley.
-As the four earned a liking to each other, they formed The Young Tribulation Force.
+After hearing about the strange disappearances of his fellow passengers, Judd realizes that what he has been told in church is true.
+Afterwards, Judd gets off his plane and meets up with Bruce Barnes.
+Bruce is a pastor, believer, and the only member of the staff left behind.
+He initially meets other protagonists Vicki Byrne, Lionel Washington, and Ryan Daley.
+As the four take a liking to each other, they form The Young Tribulation Force.

-He allowed Vicki, Ryan, and Lionel to stay at his house until they were forced to flee because of the Global Community.
-Bruce and Judd go on a few international trips, the last of these was taken shortly before Bruce's death.
-Following the earthquake and Ryan's death the Young Trib force live in a cave until they can escape to a safer hideout.
+He allows Vicki, Ryan, and Lionel to stay at his house until they are forced to flee because of the Global Community.
+Bruce and Judd go on a few international trips, the last of which is shortly before Bruce's death.
+Following the earthquake and Ryan's death, the Young Trib force live in a cave until they can escape to a safer hideout.
 Zeke then gives them a new ID.
 He resists going to the schoolhouse, as he and Vicki have a massive falling out.
 He eventually goes in order to warn the kids about Wormwood.
-Due to their disagreements Vicki lets him and Lionel go to the Gala in Israel.
-The trip was meant to last a week but actually lasted around three years.
-A girl in Israel fell in love with him but however she was shot.
-Before she died, she wrote him a letter saying how she felt like there was somebody back home that he loved.
-He realized she meant Vicki.
-He proposed to Vicki (he always wanted to)after his return, and they marry about a year before the Glorious Appearing, where he and Vicki are both in Jerusalem.
+Due to their disagreements, Vicki lets him and Lionel go to the Gala in Israel.
+The trip is meant to last a week but ends up lasting around three years.
+A girl in Israel falls in love with him; however, she gets shot.
+Before dying, she writes him a letter saying she feels like there is somebody back home that he loves.
+He realizes she is referring to Vicki.
+He proposes to Vicki after his return, and they marry about a year before the Glorious Appearing, where he and Vicki are both in Jerusalem.